guillaumearm/SPT_The_Escape/README.md

 # Installation

 1. Mods will need to be installed manually from the [SPT Hub](https://hub.sp-tarkov.com/files/).
-2. Then kust copy the provided `BepInEx` and `user` directory like any other mod
+2. Then just copy the provided `BepInEx` and `user` directory like any other mod

 # List of mods